Share this PageBack To Main Page | Email Us

 (In Awe of Thy Word, page 1116)

-I believe the practice and methodology of ascertaining letter and sound meanings stems directly from the occult.
-I am deeply concerned that Mrs. Riplinger is delving into and promoting this practice and I do not believe that God shows his approval of the King James 1611 English translation via worldly and/or occult methodologies.
+The practice and methodology of ascertaining letter and sound meanings stems directly from ancient paganism.
+The idea that there is a link between letters and ideas is from ancient occult belief systems that include the Viking Runes, the Hebrew Kabbalah, the Arab Abjab, etc. I am deeply concerned that Mrs. Riplinger is delving into and promoting this practice and I do not believe that God shows his approval of the King James 1611 English translation via occult methodologies.

-The brilliant Russian mathematician, Ivan Panin, "proved" that the Westcott and Hort manuscripts are the most accurate manuscripts based on his "scientific discovery" that the bible has a "hidden mathematical structure."
-Do you see where the "hidden meanings" paradigm shift prove my translation of the scriptures is the real Bible can lead?
-(Occult means hidden!)
+The Russian mathematician, Ivan Panin, falsely "proved" that the Westcott and Hort Greek text is the most accurate manuscript based on his "scientific discovery" that the bible has a "hidden mathematical structure."
+Do you see where the "hidden meanings" paradigm shift can lead?
+(Occult means hidden.)

 The Holy Spirit bears witness that we are the children of God: